Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Aerial view of the scenic Grand Canyon

-You can’t really imagine the immensity of the Grand Canyon until you’re standing on the rim looking down into it
+You can’t really imagine the immensity of the Grand Canyon until you’re actually standing on the rim

 Arguably the world’s most recognizable natural wonder, the Grand Canyon is worth seeing at least once in your life.
 The drive to the south rim from Sedona only takes a couple of hours, so pack a bag for the Grand Canyon and make a day trip out of it!